delsner/transitive-hull-maven-plugin/README.md

 ...
 ```

-Assuming we had changed `d/pom.xml` and would like to build all relevant modules, we would in fact miss module `h`.
+Assuming we had changed `d/pom.xml` and would like to build all relevant modules, we would in fact miss module `h` which is required for module `e` to be built.

 ## Demonstration of transitive hull plugin